-Editor’s note: This is an as-told-to essay from the perspective of the mother.
-Please show compassion and understanding that each parent has their own journey—this is one family’s story.
+Please show compassion and understanding.
+Each parent has their own journey—this is one family’s story.

 Intuition guided me to my 9-year-old son Cannon’s room in the middle of the night, but thankfully there was no sign of an accident.
 I gave a cursory look around the room and beneath the bed sheets—everything was fine so far.